-Built by the emperor Justinian I in the 6th century AD, Aya Sofia has moved with the times.
-It has undergone several metamorphoses — from European and Greek Orthodox Church, to Roman Catholic Church, to Imperial Mosque, to current day Hagia Sophia Museum.
-For nearly 1,000 years it was the world’s largest cathedral.
+Built by the emperor Justinian I in the 6th century AD, Hagia Sophia has moved with the times.
+It has undergone several metamorphoses — from European and Greek Orthodox Church, to Roman Catholic Church, to Imperial Mosque, to current day museum.
+For nearly 1,000 years, it was the world’s largest cathedral.
 Inside, Byzantine mosaics glisten in the sunshine splintering through the windows, and reflecting off the glorious works of art.
-Find a local guide outside who’ll help you skip the queues, and talk you through the building’s glorious past.
-You can also arrange for tickets to be delivered to your hotel.
+Find a local guide outside who will help you skip the queues, and talk you through the building’s glorious past.

-Sultanahmet Mosque has six minarets that reach for the sky.
+Sultanahmet Mosque, also known as the Blue Mosque, has six minarets that reach for the sky.
 Built in the 17th century, it’s still a place of worship.
-The mosque is named after Sultan Ahmed I, and his remains are entombed here.
+The mosque is named after Sultan Ahmed I and his remains are entombed here.
 Enter via the side entrance to be greeted with the best view.
 Here again, the sunlight refracts through the windows, bathing the stunning interior in a soft glow.
 It’s an honour to be allowed to enter and visitors need to be respectful of the areas reserved for Muslim worshippers.

 Beneath your feet, Basilica Cistern provides an insight into the incredible system that once brought water to Istanbul from Thrace in the southeast Balkans.
 Construction was started by Constantine the Great and finished by Emperor Justinian in the 6th century.
 Climb down the 52 steps into the bowels of the earth where 336 columns seem to hold up the city above.
 The sound and light show reveals the detail.
 The two-storey Valens Aqueduct (Bozdogan Kemeri), standing 29 metres high in some places, carried water to the city for over 15 centuries until the 1800s.
 Today, almost a kilometre of the aqueduct still stands as a reminder of this engineering masterpiece.

-Istanbul is renowned for the whirling dervishes who perform the famous Sufi religious dance ceremony.
+Istanbul is renowned for the whirling dervishes who perform the famous Sufi religious dance ceremony known as the Sema.
 You can attend a ceremony at the Galata Mevlevi Museum every Sunday.
-As the semazens (dancers) perform the Sema, their white skirts whirl up as they spin around, which is said to put dancers and the audience in a trance.
+As the semazens (dancers) perform, their white skirts whirl up as they spin around — which is said to put dancers and the audience in a trance.
 Be mindful that this is a religious ceremony and should be shown respect.
 Tickets are available from Saturday at noon at the venue.
 In the central Faith district, ceremonies are held at tekkes (Sufi places of worship) on Thursdays.
 They tend to be a bit more touristy.
 Contact Les Arts Turcs for details.